Gaultheria mucronata

 Gaultheria mucronata (syn.
-Pernettya mucronata), the prickly heath, is a species of flowering plant in the family Ericaceae, native to southern Argentina and Chile.
+Pernettya mucronata; also known as prickly heath, chaura, or murtillo) is a species of flowering plant in the family Ericaceae, native to southern Argentina and Chile.

 In volcanic areas of southern Chile Gaultheria mucronata is one of the dominant plant species above the tree line.

 Description

 It is a compact, bushy, evergreen shrub with glossy green leaves and solitary white flowers in spring, followed in autumn by showy globose berries up to 1.5 cm in diameter, in shades from deep plum purple through pink to pure white.
 It is dioecious, meaning that both male and female plants must be grown together in order to produce fruit.
 It prefers moist, shaded conditions.

 Edibility

-Its fruits are edible when ripe; they are sweet and juicy but somewhat tasteless, hence useful as survival food.
+Its fruit is edible when ripe; they are sweet and juicy but somewhat tasteless, hence useful as survival food.